 The Prevalence of English in Major Portuguese Tourist Spots

 Lisbon – A huge tourist destination receiving millions of English speakers every year so English very widely spoken at all major hotels, shops, bars and restaurants.
-Many expats also report living there without any problems despite not knowing Portuguese.
+Some expats also report living there without any problems despite not knowing Portuguese.
 You’ll have no problems using English in Lisbon.

 Porto – English widely spoken downtown and among anyone in the tourist industry, as well as younger people under 40.
 Airports, stations, public transport and tourist attractions also have signs and leaflets in English, and ticket machines often have an English language option.
 Restaurants often also have English menus.
 A good idea to have hotel address written down for taxi drivers though.